Stock Checker

 And there is more adjustability with this sim rig than you would ever need.
 The rig comes equipped with a seat mount that allows you to side-mount your racing seat in almost any position.
 You can achieve an upright GT-style racing position or a fully reclined Formula 1 style seating position.

-The combination of striking looks combined with the exceptional build quality and adjustability allows the NLR F-GT Elite to be one of the best 8020 sim rigs on the market.
+The combination of striking looks combined with exceptional build quality and adjustability allows the NLR F-GT Elite to be one of the best 8020 sim rigs on the market.

 The TR80 Lite is one of the cheapest and most accessible 8020 sim rigs on the market.
 It’s essentially a stripped-down variant of the TR80 from sim rig manufacturer Trak Racer.